Shopify Setup Guide

 Step 5: Create the Shopify Integration

-With your Lightning Enable API key, create the integration:
+With your Lightning Enable API key, create the integration using the Client ID and Client Secret you copied in Step 1:

 curl -X POST https://api.lightningenable.com/api/merchant/shopify \